-- limitation to a fixed number of pseudonyms per subject [Chau81, Chau85, Chau90], - guaranteed uniqueness10 [Chau81, StSy00], - transferability to other subjects, - convertability, i.e. transferability of attributes of one pseudonym to another 11 [Chau85, Chau901. - possibility and frequency of pseudonym changeover, - limitation in number of uses, - validity (e.g. time limit, restriction to a specific application), - possibility of revocation or blocking, or - participation of users or other parties in forming the pseudonyms.
+- convertability, i.e. transferability of attributes of one pseudonym to another23 [Chau85, Chau90]. - possibility and frequency of pseudonym changeover, - limitation in number of uses, - validity (e.g., time limit, restriction to a specific application), - possibility of revocation or blocking, or - participation of users or other parties in forming the pseudonyms.

-In addition, there may be some properties for specific applications (e.g. addressable pseudonyms serve as a communication address) or due to the participation of third parties (e.g. in order to circulate the pseudonyms, to reveal identities in case of abuse, or to cover claims).
+In addition, there may be some properties for specific applications (e.g., addressable pseudonyms serve as a communication address) or due to the participation of third parties (e.g., in order to circulate the pseudonyms, to reveal identities in case of abuse, or to cover claims).

-Some of the properties can easily be realized by extending a digital pseudonym by attributes of some kind, e.g. a communication address, and specifying the appropriate semantics.
+Some of the properties can easily be realized by extending a digital pseudonym by attributes of some kind, e.g., a communication address, and specifying the appropriate semantics.
 The binding of attributes to a pseudonym can be documented in an attribute certificate produced either by the holder himself/herself or by a certification authority.
 If the attribute certificate is dated, anybody can spot the currently valid one among different certificates which are inconsistent with one another.

-Concluding remark
+13 Concluding remark